-Not every branch of all banks gives a locker service.
+Not every branch of all banks gives a locker facility.
 The Reserve Bank of India has made strict guidelines as to which branch can and cannot run locker services and safety and security measures.
-Usually, the bank lockers are kept in a strong-room or a vault within a bank.
+Usually, the bank lockers are kept in a strong room or a vault within a bank.

 In consideration of taking away your risk and offering a personal safe, banks charge you an annual fee or locker rent, in addition to some processing charges.

 Before you opt for opening a bank locker, there are specific rules that you must know.
 Ignorance of these rules can come as a surprise or shock, depending on what unfolds in front of you.

 Bankers rely on the general fact that people are not aware of these rules and can be taken for a ride.
 Like most other banking products and services, locker services see usual misselling and information obfuscation tactics by unscrupulous bankers.

 Not all bankers, and not all rules are flouted, though, but you do not know if you have been dealt a bad hand.
 Therefore, here are the most important rules governing locker operations and tactics to bend or break them to fulfill a banker’s ulterior motives.

 Once you apply for a locker at a branch, they must start the process immediately if the locker is available or provide you a waitlist number for the type of locker you need.